spacesprotocol/sips/RESOLVER.md

 // Prior to proof commitment, only the space operator knows if a subname is valid or not.

 // If an operator gets a request for a handle for a space it doesn't control, does it act as a proxy and forward the request to the space operator?
+Can it cache results?
+If so for how long?

 // If information is not found in the "data", then try the fabric node net for data.
 //  Can a subspace owner create/sign/publish zones just for john@doe?